PLEASE NOTE KAYLA IS CURRENTLY ON MATERNITY LEAVE.

 In her free time, she stays busy with her two young children, enjoys spending time with her close family and friends and staying healthy through many forms of physical fitness (weight training, running, hiking and yoga).

 Pelvic Health Physiotherapist

-PLEASE NOTE KAITLYN IS ON CURRENTLY ON MATERNITY LEAVE.
+PLEASE NOTE KAITLYN IS CURRENTLY ON MATERNITY LEAVE.